 - Submit one unofficial transcript from each college or university you have attended.

 - Submit the General GRE exam scores (and TOEFL/BT for international students).

 All graduate applications must be submitted online at Graduate Division Admissions website.
 Upload unofficial transcripts with the application for the initial review.
 Official transcripts of all college-level work will be required if admitted.
 Please do not mail hard copies of the statement of purpose, letters of recommendation, GRE exam scores, TOEFL scores for international students, resumes, or publications.

 The department requires three (3) letters of recommendation to be submitted online.
 We recommend these letters to be from persons who have supervised your research or academic work and who can evaluate your intellectual ability, creativity, leadership and potential.
 Letters from instructors with little knowledge of your abilities are not recommended.

 The submission of more than three letters is discouraged.
-Letters must be submitted electronically, and we encourage you to make your recommenders aware of this.
+Letters must be submitted electronically, and we encourage you to make your recommenders aware of this at an early stage.

 You will need to upload unofficial transcripts with the online application for the initial review.
 If you are admitted, and if you enroll, the Graduate Division will require one official hard copy transcript from each college or university you have attended.

 - Our department requires the GRE General exam; no exceptions.
 GRE scores older the five years are not accepted.
 (For Fall 2016 admission the oldest acceptable exam date is October 2011).
 We do not require any subject tests.